kishiyamat/ntu-ut-ling-vwp/README.md

 ???
-When any program seems too hard, we can just break the overall program into sub-steps.
+When any program seems too hard, we can just break the program into sub-steps.
-So, by making functions, I broke the long script into five steps. you can jump to the definition by clicking the name of the functions.
+So, by making functions, I broke the long script into five steps.
+And you can jump to the definition by clicking the name of the functions.

 ---